Semantika-Roy/Heart-Disease-Classification/README.md

-# Heart Disease Classification
+# Heart Disease Prediction
-Analysis of clinical Heart Disease data and its classification using Machine Learning algorithms
+Analysis of clinical Heart Disease data and its prediction using Machine Learning algorithms